 - Santa Clara Valley Brewing (San Jose): The names of the beers get their inspiration from local landmarks, as do the flavors.
 Try a flight of their homebrews in their taproom near downtown.

 - Marin Brewing Company (Larkspur): Across from the Golden Gate Ferry, Marin Brew Co. has a large outdoor area for enjoying beers and burgers and weekly music.

 - Iron Springs (Fairfax): In the heart of Fairfax, Iron Springs is usually filled on weekends with cyclists and families post-hike, either sitting inside the restaurant or at one of the few picnic tables in front.
 The beers are award-winning and the pub has a full menu.
-Later this year, the brewery will also open a taproom in San Rafael.
+Last year, the brewery opened a taproom in San Rafael.

 - Lagunitas Taproom (Petaluma): Lagunitas Brewing Company has grown and expanded in recent years, and the popularity of this outdoor Petaluma tasting spot has grown too.
 Music most days, tours every day.

-- Brewsters Beer Garden (Petaluma): Opened in November in the historic downtown area, Brewsters has 32 beers on tap and a patio garden with a children's play area and a bocce ball court.
+- Brewsters Beer Garden (Petaluma): Located in the historic downtown area, Brewsters has 32 beers on tap and a patio garden with a children's play area and a bocce ball court.

-- Grav South Brew Co (Cotati): This past October, Grav South Brew Co opened with 16 taps -- half its own house brews and half other local Sonoma County beers.
+- Grav South Brew Co (Cotati): Up in Cotati, Grav South Brewery is going strong with 16 taps -- half its own house brews and half other local Sonoma County beers.
 Plus, a small menu of meats smoked in-house.

 - Crooked Goat (Sebastopol): After starting with small batches for family and friends, Crooked Goat grew and eventually took over a small taproom at The Barlow.
 You can also bring food in from the other shops.
 The 16 taps change regularly.